 If you happen to have a short-nosed brachycephalic cat or dog, have them evaluated by a vet.
 Do that when they’re young and at routine intervals as adults.
 Earlier detection of any possible risks around the airway makes it simpler to manage in the future if they develop this syndrome.

 Keep your pet cool

 Canines pant as they’re hot to cool themselves off.
-In a brachy pup, it places even more stress upon their respiratory system.
+In brachycephalic dogs, it places even more stress upon their upper respiratory system.
 If you are out on a stroll with your brachycephalic pup on a scorching day, do not overdo it!
 Avoid heatstroke by ensuring they have an abundance of water, rest, and shade.
 A leash that is attached to a harness instead of a collar which constricts their larynx also can be more comfortable.

 Allow the air to flow

 In your home ensure that they always have plenty of ventilation.
 Humid, stuffy, and hot environments may be deadly.
 Never leave a dog or cat alone in a hot vehicle, even with the windows slightly ajar.
 The temperature inside an automobile increases to dangerous levels within a matter of minutes.

 Keep your brachy dog or cat within a healthy weight range for their breed and size.
 Carrying around extra pounds places an additional burden upon their heart and respiratory system.

 Keep the pet calm and carry on

 Fear, anxiety, stress – those all contribute to breathing airway issues.
 If you’re traveling with your animal, or in unfamiliar surroundings or situations, do everything possible to reassure them, as well as make it as stress-free as it can be.